 We’ve mostly talked about buying residential real estate previously, covering foreign ownership regulations, taxes, and more.
 In this article, we take it to another level and review how it works when buying hotels and resorts.

-Buying a hotel is in a different league as these properties are treated as businesses, hence, different regulations apply.
+Buying a hotel is generally more complex as the properties are treated as businesses.
+As such, different regulations apply.
 The transaction values tend to be higher as well.

-When it comes to Thai laws, there are multiple regulations that affect not only you as an owner, but the building itself, the business, management, and more.
+There are several regulations that affect you as a property owner, the building, operations, management, and more.

 The most frequently mentioned law is Thailand’s Hotel Act 2004, which stipulates your rights as a foreign hotel owner in Thailand.

 The Hotel Act 2004 explains that companies providing paid accommodation for less than 30 days operate as hotel services.

 Therefore, simply renting out a condo unit can fall under the definition of being a hotel service.
 If you check Airbnb in Bangkok, you’ll see that there are plenty more options available if you input a tenure longer than 30 days.